 Consider a financial planner

-It can be tough to make decisions about what to do with a good chunk of money.
-Perhaps you want to invest but you’re not sure where.
-Or your goal was to find ways to save money and you didn’t have plans after that.
+It can be tough to decide what to do with a large sum of money.
+Perhaps you want to invest but are unsure where to start.
+Or your goal was to find ways to save money, and you didn’t have plans after that.

 A financial planner is a good person to talk to when you need help figuring out what to do next and where to put your money.

-It’s a good idea to talk to a few planners first and find one who fits your needs best and has a good understanding of your particular goals.
+It’s a good idea to talk to a few planners first and find one who best fits your needs and understands your particular goals.

 Invest in stocks